srvrco/getssl/README.md

 GetSSL was written in standard bash ( so it can be run on a server,  a desktop computer, or even a virtualbox) and add the checks, and certificates to a remote server ( providing you have a ssh with key, sftp or ftp access to the remote server).

 ```
 getssl ver.
-2.01
+2.02
 Obtain SSL certificates from the letsencrypt.org ACME server

 Usage: getssl [-h|--help] [-d|--debug] [-c|--create] [-f|--force] [-a|--all] [-q|--quiet] [-Q|--mute] [-u|--upgrade] [-k|--keep #] [-U|--nocheck] [-r|--revoke cert key] [-w working_dir] domain

 Options:
   -a, --all          Check all certificates
   -d, --debug        Outputs debug information
   -c, --create       Create default config files
   -f, --force        Force renewal of cert (overrides expiry checks)
   -h, --help         Display this help message and exit
   -q, --quiet        Quiet mode (only outputs on error, success of new cert, or getssl was upgraded)
   -Q, --mute         Like -q, but mutes notification about successful upgrade
-  -r, --revoke cert key  [CA_server] Revoke a certificate (the cert and key are required)
+  -r, --revoke   "cert" "key" [CA_server] Revoke a certificate (the cert and key are required)
   -u, --upgrade      Upgrade getssl if a more recent version is available
-  -k, --keep #    Maximum amount of old getssl versions to keep when upgrading
+  -k, --keep     "#" Maximum amount of old getssl versions to keep when upgrading
   -U, --nocheck      Do not check if a more recent version is available
-  -w working_dir  Working directory
+  -w working_dir "Working directory"
 ```

 ## Getting started